mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 # ["Joe"]
 ```

-If you were to have written this program using `Enum.map/2`, you would have run into a function clause error.
+If you were to have written this program using `Enum.map/2`, you would have ran into a function clause error.

 ```elixir
 friends = [